IBM/trusted-service-identity/docs/spire-oidc-vault.md

 ## Configure a Vault instace:
 We have a script [examples/spire/vault-oidc.sh](../examples/spire/vault-oidc.sh) that configures the Vault instance with the required demo configuration, but before we run it, let's first explain what happens.
+**All the commands listed here are in the script, so don't run them!**

 First few commands enable the Secret Engine and setup Vault OIDC Federation with our instance of SPIRE.